 Our school used the following rating scale to determine the effectiveness of the actions to achieve the articulated goal.
 Ratings were based on an analysis of both inputs from educational partners and metrics.
 Rating Scale (lowest to highest): 1 - Not Effective; 2 - Somewhat Effective; 3 -Effective.

-The actions outlined in Goal Four helped make progress towards the LEA's goal: To support the progress in meeting the goal to Increase Educational Partner Engagement.
+The actions outlined in Goal Four helped make progress towards the LEA's goal: Increase Educational Partner Engagement.

-Action 4.1: Community/Parent Liaison and Meaningful School Activities
+Action 4.1: Community/Parent Liaison and meaningful school activities Effectiveness of Action: 3 - Effective

 Metric: Participation Counts